ldaniel/fgvr/README.md

 All the functions and resources available in this package came from the **Business Analytics and Big Data** classes, where the following Professors shedded some light into our minds:

-- Gustavo Mirapalheta
+- Gustavo Mirapalheta (Exploratory Data Analysis)
-- João Rafael Dias
+- João Rafael Dias (Predictive Analytics)

 Thanks you all for that!